benfordslaw/uscutter-MH871-MK2-plotting/README.md

 The USCutter’s axes are not very intuitive.
 It's sometimes helpful to stand on the right side of the machine and read the axes taped to the top.
 The y-direction runs parallel the machine, so you must generate an SVG with a height less than the width of the machine: 34 inches.
 30 inches is generally the most you want to go.
 The plotter is fed in the x-direction, sometimes via a spool, so your SVG can have any width.

 Download [MH871-MK2.toml](https://github.com/benfordslaw/uscutter-MH871-MK2-plotting/blob/848abf4132b205ff69012ca5817c8e2a2e542445/MH871-MK2.toml) into your project’s directory.
 This is a user-provided configuration file required to build the right kind of HPGL file.
+For more information or to modify this file, [this link](https://vpype.readthedocs.io/en/latest/cookbook.html#faq-custom-hpgl-config) provides helpful reference.

 Note on the machine and in the configuration file that 1 inch is equivalent to 1000 units.
 Therefore your plot should be under 30,000 units tall.